Pine (gamer): 2018 season

 Kim was picked up by New York Excelsior (NYXL) as a flex DPS for the 2018 season of Overwatch League.
 Although he only played when needed, he garnered a large amount of attention due to his high-risk, high-reward playstyle and his lightheartedness.
-In Stage 1, when the NYXL was facing the Houston Outlaws, he played as Mcree and almost eliminated the entire enemy team.
+In Stage 1, when the NYXL was facing the Houston Outlaws, he played as McCree and almost eliminated the entire enemy team.
 During this play, caster Erik "DoA" Lonnquist crowned him "Big Boss Pine," which became the catalyst for Kim's nickname "Big Boss Pine."

 Although he performed well in Stage 1, he missed all but one week in Stage 2.
 After getting reverse swept by the London Spitfire in the Stage 1 Finals, he said that he felt very stressed because it was the only match that he had played in, and the stress built into depression.
 Not only did he have to cope with depression, but he also had a panic disorder.
 The nickname that he earned from Stage 1 pressured him into trying to constantly perform extremely well in order to live up to the expectations of fans.
 This combined with his mental health issues, worsened the blow when he noticed that the only game that NYXL lost in Stage 2 was when he played.
 He was able to overcome these disorders with help from the people around him, especially Andrew Kim, the player manager for NYXL, who would come up to him and encourage him to open up about his issues.
 This led to Kim to decide to take time off before returning to the Overwatch League stage.
 This development also shed light on the importance of mental health among esports players and the rigor of their daily schedules.